Opteo/google-ads-api/README.md

 These operations will get you all fields, unsegmented, without metrics.

 -   If you're interested in metrics, please use `customer.report()` or `customer.search()`.
--   The `get()` method is rate limited heavily by google.
+-   The `get()` method is rate limited heavily by Google.
 Use it only for debugging.
 -   The `list()` method is designed to get you every single field for an entity.
 Some entities can be quite large, so consider using `customer.report()` or `customer.search()` to get only the fields you actually need for performance reasons.

 ```javascript